Soubhagya264/Food_App/README.md

 ## Check Out Page
 ![](screen_shot/checkout.png)
 ##
-In this page you can observe the item that has selected is visible to us and also the price and total price
+In this page you can observe the selected Item and there price